nycki93/eleventy-for-neocities-users/README.md

 ## Adding files to your site

-Create two empty folders inside the project called *src* and *static*, and create a file inside there named *index.html*.
+Create two empty folders inside the project called *src* and *static*, and create a file inside *static* named *index.html*.
 So if your project folder is *example.com*, this will be *example.com/static/index.html*.
 Type whatever you want inside this file.
 For example:

 ```html
 <h1>Hello from HTML!</h1>